PIE8514/Click-to-convert-YouTube-Shorts-to-Video/README.md

-put this on web store after turning developer mode
+put this on web store after turning developer mode on